spaniakos/TempSensor/readme.md

-This library is for grove analog light sensor or every sensor with GL5528 LDR.
+This library is for grove temperature sensor or every sensor with TTC03 Thermistor.